edvanburen/cellSTAAR/README.md

 Variant mapping files for each cell type can be created using the <code>create_variant_mapping_file</code> function, which has the following input arguments:

 -   **gds.path**: File path to the GDS file that will be used in the analysis
--   **sc_epi_file_path**: File path to the single-cell epigenetic files that will be used (in the manuscript, these are scATAC-seq datasets from the CATlas repository as downloaded from <a href="https://decoder-genetics.wustl.edu/catlasv1/humanenhancer/data/bw/"> </a>).
+-   **sc_epi_file_path**: File path to the single-cell epigenetic files that will be used (in the manuscript, these are scATAC-seq datasets from the CATlas repository as downloaded from [CATlas .bw repository](https://decoder-genetics.wustl.edu/catlasv1/humanenhancer/data/bw/) and [CATlas peak repository](https://decoder-genetics.wustl.edu/catlasv1/humanenhancer/data/Peaks/)).
 It is expected that both .bw and .bed files will be in the same directory.
 -   **ct_name**:  Name of the cell type, used for (1) loading the single-cell epigenetic data data and (2) in the created file name.
 -   **num_replicate_ct_samples**: Number of samples ABOVE 1.
 Set to NULL if the cell type has one sample, otherwise set to the total number of samples.
 It is expected that the samples will have similar file names: e.g. if <code>num_replicate_ct_samples=3</code> and <code>ct_name</code> is Hepatocyte, the files will have the names "Hepatocyte_1",  "Hepatocyte_2", and "Hepatocyte_3".
 -   **chr**: chromosome given as a numeric value from 1-22.
 This is used to filter the provided datasets and in the output name.